-The Revenue later concluded that the British Burmah case illustrates that the cost of a natural asset yielding saleable material is capital expenditure on the right to win stock and not the cost of the stock itself.
+The Revenue later concluded that the British Burmah case illustrates that the cost of a natural asset vielding saleable material is capital expenditure on the right to win stock and not the cost of the stock itself.

 The arrangements in H.J.
-Rorke Ltd v CIR [1960] 39TC194, took a different form.
+Rorke, Ltd v CIR [1960] 39TC194, took a different form.
 A coal mining company entered into arrangements with various owners of a suitable land under which the company undertook making two lump sum payments to each owner; the first for the right to enter upon the land, and the second as the compensation for the diminution in the value of the land by the mining operations.
+The Special Commissioners held

-&lt;sup>8 Income Tax Act, 1967.
+8 Income Tax Act, 1967.

-&lt;sup>9 Real Property Gain Tax Act, 1976.
+9 Real Property Gain Tax Act, 1976.

-&lt;sup>10 Hughes (H.M.
-Inspector of Taxes) v The British Burmah Petroleum Co., Ltd. [1932] 17TC286

-The Special Commissioners held that the right of entry payments was capital and could not be allowed as deductions, but that the payments for the diminution in value were of a revenue nature and thus, were allowable.
+10 Hughes (H.M.
+Inspector of Taxes) v The British Burmah Petroleum Co., Ltd. [1932] 17TC286 that the right of entry payments was capital and could not be allowed as deductions, but that the payments for the diminution in value were of a revenue nature and thus, were allowable.